univention/ucsschool-id-connector/docs/development.rst

    $ univention-app restart ucsschool-id-connector

-Now check the queues log in ``/var/log/univention/ucsschool-id-connector/queues.log`` and find entries like this:
+Validate the queues log file in the directory :file:`/var/log/univention/ucsschool-id-connector/queues.log` and find entries like this:

 .. code-block::